Mowag: Mowag Piranha

-MOWAG Eagle
+Mowag Eagle

-The MOWAG Eagle is a lightly-armoured, light tactical vehicle similar, to the American HMMWV.
+The Mowag Eagle is a lightly-armoured, light tactical vehicle similar, to the American HMMWV.
 It is designed to fulfill roles such as command, reconnaissance, logistics, and military police.
 It can have seating for up to six soldiers while still retaining an in-depth communications system and equipment to fit mission requirements.
 A total of 365 Eagle 4x4 reconnaissance vehicles and 120 Eagle 4x4 artillery forward observation vehicles have been built in the past eight years and are in service with the Swiss and Danish Forces.

 The newly developed Eagle IV, based on the DURO, is suitable for reconnaissance, communications and observation, as well as for UN missions and border patrol.
 The Mowag development on the basis of the proven DURO chassis is distinguished through a very high payload versus a low gross vehicle weight (GVW), with a high ballistic and mine protection level as well as exceptional mobility both on and off-road.
 Due to the commonality with the DURO family of vehicles, the maintenance and training costs can be kept low in a fleet mission.

-A new version of the Eagle was launched by General Dynamics European Land Systems - MOWAG GmbH at EUROSATORY 2010 on 14 June 2010.
+A new version of the Eagle was launched by General Dynamics European Land Systems - Mowag GmbH at EUROSATORY 2010 on 14 June 2010.

-MOWAG DURO
+Mowag DURO

-The MOWAG DURO is a highly mobile, off-road tactical transport vehicle based on the DURO family of vehicles.
+The Mowag DURO is a highly mobile, off-road tactical transport vehicle based on the DURO family of vehicles.
 DURO stands for DUrable and RObust.
 Initially developed for Switzerland by Bucher-Guyer AG in Niederweningen, Switzerland, who started production of all-wheel-drive trucks in 1976.

 An initial 3,000 vehicles order for the Swiss Armed Forces came through in 1994.
 Over 4,000 DURO 4x4 and 6x6 vehicles are now in service worldwide.
-Main customers are Switzerland, Germany, Venezuela, Great Britain, and Malaysia.
+The main customers are Switzerland, Germany, Venezuela, Great Britain, and Malaysia.
 In addition to these, the vehicle is used in many other countries for special purposes.
 The latest versions are the DURO II and DURO III.
 Germany has ordered the DURO IIIP 6x6 ballistic and mine protected version.